-• Small views embed a unique identifier letter (associated with the device) at the icon's center.
-Its orange or green border indicates the device type (Fig. 4a).

-- Normal views wrap a bar chart (discussed shortly) of the last 30 seconds of device activity inside the icon's center region (Fig. 4b). - Expanded views include the device type and its unique hardware serial number in the icon's center.
-The last six minutes of device activity is shown in additional chart drawn between the outer bar chart and the center region (Fig. 4c).
+- Small views embed a unique identifier letter (associated with the device) at the icon's center.
+Its orange or green border indicates the device type (Fig. 4a). - Normal views wrap a bar chart (discussed shortly) of the last 30 seconds of device activity inside the icon's center region (Fig. 4b). - Expanded views include the device type and its unique hardware serial number in the icon's center.
+The last six minutes of device activity are shown in an additional bar chart drawn between the outer bar chart and the center region (Fig. 4c).